Zero-Freeness is All You Need: A Weitz-Type FPTAS for the Entire Lee-Yang Zero-Free Region: Introduction

 The replacement of $P_v$ by $P_e$ is crucial for the above method to work.
 In fact, it is impossible to show that $P_v$ could be approximated by logarithmic-degree Taylor truncation, since this would imply SSM throughout the Lee–Yang region contradicting known impossibility results~\cite{BAG07}.
-The reason is that, as shown in \cite{shao2024zero}, the ratio $P_v$ viewed as a function on $\lambda$ and its SAW-tree version $P_v^{T_k}$ truncated at depth $k$ share the same first $k$ coefficients, known as \emph{local dependence of coefficients} (LDC).
-Hence, if the Taylor expansion series $f_k$ truncated at degree $k$ approximates $P_v$ well, i.e., $|P_v-f_k|\geq Cr^{-k}$ for some positive constants $C$ and $r>1$, then $f_k$ also approximates $P_v^{T_k}$ well.
-Then, by a triangle inequality, one would have $|P_v-P_v^{T_k}|\leq 2Cr^k$, which is the standard SSM.
-This argument further implies that if LDC can be established for edge-deletion ratios, then together with zero-freeness, which guarantees good approximation by Taylor series of logarithmic degree, we obtain a form of SSM for these ratios.
+The obstruction comes from the fact that, as shown in \cite{shao2024zero}, the ratio $P_v$ viewed as a function on $\lambda$ and its SAW-tree version $P_v^{T_k}$ truncated at depth $k$ share the same first $k$ coefficients, known as \emph{local dependence of coefficients} (LDC).
+Hence, if the Taylor expansion series $f_k$ truncated at degree $k$ approximates $P_v$ well, i.e., $|P_v-f_k|\leq Cr^{-k}$ for some positive constants $C$ and $r>1$, then $f_k$ also approximates $P_v^{T_k}$ well.
+Then, by a triangle inequality, one would have $|P_v-P_v^{T_k}|\leq 2Cr^k$, which is the standard SSM for the Ising model.

+The above argument further implies that if LDC can be established for edge-deletion ratios, then together with zero-freeness, which guarantees good approximation by Taylor series of logarithmic degree, we obtain a form of SSM for these ratios.
 In other words, zero-freeness plus LDC implies SSM.
-In this paper, we further show that such a LDC property holds.
-Thus, we establish SSM for edge-deletion ratios\footnote{We actually prove a more general form of SSM; see \Cref{thm:eSSM}.} across the entire zero-free region.
+In this paper, we further show that such a LDC property indeed holds for the Ising model with arbitrary parameters $\beta$ and $\lambda$, including regimes beyond the Lee-Yang zero-free region.
+Thus, together with the Lee-Yang theorem, we establish SSM for edge-deletion ratios\footnote{We actually prove a more general form of SSM; see \Cref{thm:eSSM}.} across the entire zero-free region.
+In summary, for Weitz-type FPTASes, zero-freeness alone suffices, while for edge-deletion SSM, one additionally needs LDC, a combinatorial property independent of zero-freeness.

-\begin{theorem}[SSM for edge-deletion ratios ] Fix $\beta > 1$ and $\lambda \in \D$.
+\begin{theorem}[SSM for edge-deletion ratios] Fix $\beta > 1$ and $\lambda \in \D$.
 Then there exist constants $C > 0$ and $r > 1$ such that for every graph $G=(V,E)$, for any edge $e \in E$ and subsets $A,B \subseteq E \setminus \{e\}$, we have